We mind our own business…and yours.

 Commercial Property and Auto – Commercial property covers losses that occur from perils such as fire, theft and storms.
 Commercial Auto covers business vehicles and drivers.

 Non-Profit – Liability, property and professional coverage all packaged into one neat policy for Non-Profits.

 Errors and Omissions – Professional liability coverage that protects companies and their employees by claims made by clients for inadequate or negligent work.

 Directors and Officers – Reimbursements or advancements payable to the Directors and Officers or organization if organization suffers costs as a result of of lawful action or allegation brought against the company.

 Bonds – There are a variety of surety bonds, that operate differently, including the most popular, Contractor’s.
 Simply put, Bonds provide a guarantee.

 Third-party Liability – purchased by an insured (the first party) from an insurer (the second party) for protection against the claims of another (the third) party.
 The first party is responsible for its own damages or losses whether caused by itself or the third party.

-Business Interruption – This type of insurance covers the loss of income due to a disaster related closing of the business.
+Business Income Extra Expense – This type of insurance covers the loss of income due to a disaster related closing of the business.